 Select Metric to create a monitor based on the metric you are interested in.

 Select a Metric type to create the monitor

 For this example, we'll select a Threshold Alert, and then define the metric.
 If you're not sure which metric to choose, you can start typing metric names you see in the dashboard and experiment.
 We select

 kubernetes\_state.pod.status\_phaseto monitor the "Pods in Bad State (Not Ready) by Namespace" metric we identified earlier.

 We've marked the steps in red to show you our example.

 Chose a threshold alert and a metric to alert on

-Fill in the rest of the fields as you can see below.
-We think this might make an interesting alert to use when pod phase status is "failed" for more than 15 minutes.
-You could adjust it to any threshold you prefer and exclude clusters or namespaces you are not interested in.
+Fill in the rest of the fields as below.
+Here we're specifying that we'd like to be alerted when pod phase status is "failed" for more than 15 minutes.
+You can adjust the threshold and exclude clusters or namespaces you are not interested in.

 Enter fields for your monitor trigger, threshold, and metrics